Unethical human experimentation in the United States: Radioactive iodine experiments

-In a 1949 operation called the "Green Run", the U.S. Atomic Energy Commission (AEC) released iodine-131 and xenon-133 into the atmosphere near the Hanford site in Washington, which contaminated a 500000 acre area containing three small towns.
+In a 1949 operation called the "Green Run", the AEC released iodine-131 and xenon-133 into the atmosphere near the Hanford site in Washington, which contaminated a 500000 acre area containing three small towns.

 In 1953, the AEC ran several studies at the University of Iowa on the health effects of radioactive iodine in newborns and pregnant women.
 In one study, researchers gave pregnant women between 100 and 200 µCi of iodine-131, and later performed abortions to study the women's embryos in an attempt to discover at what stage, and to what extent, radioactive iodine crosses the placental barrier.
 In another study, they gave 25 newborn babies (who were under 36 hours old and weighed from 5.5 to 8.5 lbs) iodine-131, either by oral administration or through an injection, so that they could measure the amount of iodine in their thyroid glands, as iodine would go to that gland.

 In another AEC study, researchers at the University of Nebraska College of Medicine fed iodine-131 to 28 healthy infants through a gastric tube to test the concentration of iodine in the infants' thyroid glands.

 In 1953, the AEC sponsored a study to discover if radioactive iodine affected premature babies differently from full-term babies.
 In the experiment, researchers from Harper Hospital in Detroit orally administered iodine-131 to 65 premature and full-term infants who weighed from 2.1 to 5.5 lbs.

 In Alaska, starting in August 1955, the AEC selected a total of 102 Alaska Native peoples (Inupiat and Athabascan) who would be used to study the effects of radioactive iodine on thyroid tissue, particularly in cold environments.
 Over a two-year span, the test subjects were given doses of I-131 and samples of saliva, urine, blood, and thyroid tissue were collected from them.
 The purpose and risks of the radioactive iodine dosing, along with the collection of body fluid and tissue samples was not explained to the test subjects, and the AEC did not conduct any follow-up studies to monitor for long-term health effects.

 In an experiment in the 1960s, over 100 Alaskan citizens were continually exposed to radioactive iodine.

 In 1962, the Hanford site again released I-131, stationing test subjects along its path to record its effect on them.
 The AEC also recruited Hanford volunteers to ingest milk contaminated with I-131 during this time.